 Disclaimer: The Meze Audio Empyrean sent to us was purchased by us and is an ex-demo unit with burn-in.
 We thank the team at Meze for giving us this opportunity to review at this early stage.

-To read more about Meze products we reviewed on Headfonics click here.
+To read more about the Meze Audio products we reviewed on Headfonics click here.

 This is an exciting First Contact for me today because it is Meze’s new flagship $2999 Empyrean isodynamic hybrid array headphones.
-This is a headphone I have seen lots of versions off over almost 12 months and spoke at length with Anton Meze on how it was developing during that time.
+This is a headphone I have seen lots of versions of over almost 12 months and spoke at length with Anton Meze about how it was developing during that time.

 The Empyrean was on display during the show and also a showcase of their Rinaro collaborative isodynamic drive design.
 I was lucky enough at the time to also have a long chat with the CEO of Rinaro, Pavlo Shymanovych.

 It was he who shed some interesting light on the unique features of not only the driver but also some of the unique design elements in this flagship headphone.
 Elements such as the magnetic pads formed part of the final tuning and performance rather than just the seal and comfort and the hybrid diaphragm design itself.